CHAPTER 120B. CURRICULUM AND ASSESSMENT

 (a) The commissioner shall use objective

-criteria based on levels of student performance to report at least student academic performance,
+criteria based on levels of student performance to identify four to six designations applicable to

-(d) A school or district may appeal its adequate yearly progress status in writing to the
+(d) A school or district may appeal in writing a designation under this section to the

-commissioner within 30 days of receiving the notice of its status.
-The commissioner's decision to
+commissioner within 30 days of receiving the designation.
+The commissioner's decision to uphold

-(e) School performance report cards data are nonpublic data under section
+(e) School performance report cards are nonpublic data under section

 , until not later than ten days after the appeal procedure described in paragraph (d) concludes.